Javier-AyusoV/Optical_Detectors_Javier_Ayuso/README.md

 4. **Cosmic ray distribution**: Random and uncorrelated between exposures
 5. **Background variation**: Varies smoothly across the field; local measurement is appropriate
 6. **Point sources**: All detected objects are assumed to be stars (not extended sources like galaxies)
+7. **Instrumental magnitudes**: Calculated magnitudes are not calibrated to a standard system and may be negative.
+Only relative brightnesses and colors are meaningful.

 ### Limitations